Sameer-ansarii/Interview_Questions/README.md

 # Interview-Questions
-In this Repository I upload all the interview questions of different topics.
+In this Repository I upload interview questions of various topics.